From the Vaults, Vol. 1

-From the Vaults, Vol. 1 is a compilation album by American sludge metal band Kylesa, collecting previously unreleased tracks, alternate versions of released tracks and one new track.
-It was released on November 16, 2012 in Europe and November 20, 2012 in North America through Season of Mist.
+From the Vaults, Vol. 1 is a compilation album by American sludge metal band Kylesa, collecting previously unreleased tracks, alternate versions of released tracks, and one new song.
+It was released on November 16, 2012, in Europe and November 20, 2012, in North America through Season of Mist.
 The collection features a newly recorded track titled "End Truth" as well as a cover of Pink Floyd's "Set the Controls for the Heart of the Sun" and Buzzoven's "Drained".